makrai/notes/wagner2203-transformer-speech-emo-valence.md

   * 84 hours of naturalistic speech from podcast recordings
   * original labels cover a range from 1 to 7, which we normalise into the interval of 0 to 1.
 In-domain results are reported on the test-1 split
-    * The test-1 split contains 12, 902 samples (54% female / 46% male) from
+    * The test-1 split contains 12, 902 samples (54% female/46% male) from 60
-      60 speakers (30 female / 30 male)
+      speakers (30 female/30 male)
     * samples per speaker are not balanced and vary between 42 and 912
       * combined length: roughly 21 hours, and
       * vary between 1.92 s and 11.94 s per sample
 * We report cross-domain results for the IEMOCAP  dataset [33]
   * ie Interactive Emotional Dyadic Motion Capture
-  * roughly 12 hours of scripted and improvised dialogues by ten speakers (5 female / 5 male)
+  * ~ 12 hours of scripted and improvised dialogues by 10 speakers (5 females)
   * the same dimensional labels as MSP-Podcast corpus, but in a range of 1--5, which we normalise to the interval 0 to 1
   * Since we use the dataset only during evaluation, we do not apply the usual speaker cross-folding, but treat the corpus as a whole
-  * 10, 039 samples (49% female / 51% male) with a
+  * 10, 039 samples (49% female/51% male) with a
     * length varying between .58 s and 34.14 s
 * Finally, we additionally report cross-corpus results for valence on MOSI
   * ie Multimodal Opinion Sentiment Intensity (MOSI) [49] corpus